5 Reasons Why Doctors Aren’t A Prodigious Accumulator Of Wealth

 What’s a Prodigious Accumulator Of Wealth?

-In order to figure out if you’re a PAW or not, we must first use the author’s formula to determine net worth.
+In order to figure out if you’re in the PAW category or not, you must first use the author’s formula to determine your household’s net worth.

 Millionaire Next Door Formula